A Trupanion blog

 How to Keep Your Pet Hydrated this SummerKelli Rascoe | July 1, 2021

-Four tips to keep your pet hydrated this summer
+Four tips to keep your pet hydrated this July

 1. Conserve energy

 The use of comfortable bedding, cooling vests, and properly running fans can go a long way when providing comfort after a day outside in the heat.
-Additionally, finding a comfortable shady spot away from the heat is a wonderful option.
-The use of a covered patio or umbrella is a way for a pet to escape the direct sunlight and can detour dehydration.
+Also, finding a comfortable shady spot away from the heat is a wonderful option.
+The use of a covered patio, umbrella, or dog house is a way for a pet to escape the direct sunlight and can detour dehydration.